 What’s popping?!
 Did y’all miss me?
 No?
-Well take a COVID-19 free online snuggly hug!
+Well take online snuggly hug!
 Courtesy of moi!
 Ok did that make any sense?
 Yeah, let me stick to writing this article.
 So, *rubs palms together* I have a treat today!

 Something that is utilized by many and not so much by others in its regular form-chocho/chayote.
 But you know us, always digging and winning cases for even those we think are underdogs.